 for that matter other sports.
 Too much emphasis on static stretching in

+warm-up.
 Warm-up to stretch, do not stretch to warm-up.
 Flexibility of the hamstring is basically a non factor in hamstring pulls, it is dynamic hip flexibility that is important.
 You don't get that wallowing around on the ground in pregame stretch.
 Lack of sufficient warm-up.
 The current rage in warm-up does not involve enough movement, way too much at walking tempo, you need to build the warm-up in a crescendo to top speed sprints.
 Another reason is too much emphasis on linear running mechanics, very little on turns.
 The hamstring is a transverse plane muscle that is stressed when running a curve and on deceleration.
 There is too much strengthening using non functional exercises in prone and supine positions.
 The solutions are simple, but require understanding muscle function and compliance to a program.
 More lunges in all planes, step-ups both low and high, more emphasis on running turns and at least two days a week of all out sprinting outside the game.
 It takes time and preparation with attention to detail. - Vern Gambetta

 Reality Check time: go re-read that part on running curves & deceleration and think about how much time you spend in your program on those areas.
 Probably not enough is it?